tom-woodley/shawbrook-technical-test/README.md

 * "dev": Fire up the dev server
 * "test": Run the unit tests (build with Vitest, very similar to Jest, but faster!)
 * "build": Create a production application ready for deployment
-* "lint": Statically analyse the code base with ESLink
+* "lint": Statically analyse the code base with ESLint
 * "preview": Locally preview the production build

 ## Questions and queries